ynair3-sys/IS-477-Project-/StatusReport.md

 <h5>Data Cleaning</h5>
--what we did, what artifacts were created, what decisisons were made
+-what we did, what artifacts were created, what decisisons were made When it came to cleaning When it came to data cleaning, Monisha and I initally approached it by using a scriot that we had created that checked for

 <h5>Data Integration</h5>
 -what we did, what artifacts were created, what decisisons were made